Skip to content

 Mens Early Victorian Clothing (1830's - 1870's)

-In general, clothing continued to bear much of the staid yet sophisticated style of the preceding Regency era.
+This period sees a major evolution in Western menswear from the peacocking dandies of Regency and Romantic eras to the more serious, understated style of the late Victorian gentleman, and the emergence of the menswear staples as we know them today. .
 But, unlike the expensive, custom-made fashions reserved for the wealthy, clothing became increasingly accessible to the everyman as the Industrial Revolution took off and newly-invented sewing machines hummed in high gear to keep up with demand.

 Ready-to-wear suits, dress and work shirts, and other garments were increasingly accessible in the bustling department stores of larger cities as well as through catalog companies - it was the beginning of the end for homemade clothes.
 These efficiencies in manufacturing and distribution drove prices down, providing nearly every man the opportunity to dress a little better whether for farm or fete!